sojamo/animatedgif/readme.md

 ```

+## <a name"example"></a>Example
 And some example code which you can also find inside the examples folder that comes with the library.

-## Example

 ```java
 	import sojamo.animatedgif.*;